mjwillson/Bayesic/README.md

 For any unobserved continuous variables that don't benefit from conjugacy or aren't exponential family, apply a stochastic update based on an estimate of the gradient -- either:

-* Use the reparameterisation trick from the Black Box Variational Inference paper [4] and the Auto-encoding VB paper [8], or
+* Use the reparameterisation trick from [8] [10] [11], which allows the model log-likelihood gradient to be used, or
-* The variance-reduced estimator from [7] (although this requires training a neural net to generate a variance reduction term), or [9] (although I think this requires proposing a model-specific control variate / might be hard to automate)
+* The gradient estimator from Black box variational inference [3] -- either the Rao-Blackwellized one or the control variate one.
+Or perhaps a more sophisticated control variate, e.g. from [7] -- although this requires training a neural net to generate a variance reduction term -- or [9] -- although I think this requires proposing a model-specific control variate / might be hard to automate.
 * The Local Expectation Gradients approach from [6], which also works for discrete variables.
-This is shown to be lower-variance than [4] although requires more function evaluations for Gaussian quadrature, or
+This is shown to be lower-variance than [3] although requires more function evaluations for Gaussian quadrature, or
 * Should probably pick just one of these -- whichever is most general without being too slow -- maybe [6] ?

 ### Discrete numeric nodes with infinite (or large) support